Queen's and Queen's-Trent Concurrent Programs

 Candidates will select either the Primary-Junior (JK-Grade 6) or the Intermediate-Senior (Grades 7-12) program option at the end of the first year.
 Candidates normally devote the entire fourth year to the completion of the BA(Hons), BSc(Hons), BMus or BCmp(Hons) degree.

 .
-Concurrent Education teacher candidates do not apply for these program tracks through OUAC; instead they submit supplemental materials directly to the Education Registrar’s Office.
+Concurrent Education teacher candidates do not apply for these program tracks through OUAC; instead they submit supplemental materials directly to Student Services.
 Detailed information about program track applications (and required documents) will be emailed to fourth year Teacher Candidates in the fall.
 The deadline for submitting program track supplemental documents is the same as that for Consecutive Education Program Track applicants.

 Queen's-Waterloo Joint Program